jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/6-DetectFaces.md

 4. (PC) In Visual Studio, select **Debug** > **Start Debugging**
     - (Mac) In Visual Studio for Mac, select **Run** > **Start Debugging**

-5. On the Android device, if the **LoginPage** complete the login flow

-6. On the Android device, on the **MainPage**, tap the Camera icon
+5. On the Android device, on the **MainPage**, tap the Camera icon

-7. On the Android device, if prompted for permission, tap **Allow**
+6. On the Android device, if prompted for permission, tap **Allow**

-8. On the Android device, ensure the Camera appears
+7. On the Android device, ensure the Camera appears

-9. On the Android device, take a happy-looking selfie
+8. On the Android device, take a happy-looking selfie

-10. In Visual Studio, ensure the breakpoint on `if(isHappy)` triggers
+9. In Visual Studio, ensure the breakpoint on `if(isHappy)` triggers

-11. In the **MainViewModel.cs** editor, verify the value of `isHappy` is true
+10. In the **MainViewModel.cs** editor, verify the value of `isHappy` is true

 ## 5b.
 Test The Face API, iOS